JConley1344/SysLib690/Nano.md

-display contents of a text file............. cat copy a file or directory.................... cp move or rename a file or directory.......... mv remove or delete a file or directory........ rm}
+display contents of a text file............. cat copy a file or directory.................... cp move or rename a file or directory.......... mv remove or delete a file or directory........ rm
 ...